joanpablo/reactive_forms/README.md

 ## Groups of Groups :grin:

-**FormGroup** is not restricted to contains only **FormControl**, it can nest others **FormGroup** so you can create more complex **Forms**.
+**FormGroup** is not restricted to containing only **FormControl**; it can nest other **FormGroups**, so you can create more complex **Forms**.

-Supose you have a _Registration Wizzard_ with several screens.
-Each screen collect specific information and at the end you want to collect all that information as one piece of data:
+Suppose you have a _Registration Wizard_ with several screens.
+Each screen collects specific information, and at the end, you want to collect all that information as one piece of data:

 ```dart
 final form = FormGroup({